sonipa/doug/README.md

 # Doug

+We want to animate Angular2 components without canvas or webgl.
+The Doug project is a pattern for managing vector sprites.
+The goal here is to bring them to life.
+Once this part is done, we'll focus on @Animate.

 ![Doug](https://s3.amazonaws.com/sonipa/doug.jpg "Doug")

-Doug is a vector sprite.
-He is made of three things:
+Each vector sprite is made of three things:

 * One Typescript file
 * One CSS stylesheet
-* An HTML5 template containing the vector path information
+* An HTML5 template containing the vector path information (SVG)

 This works great with webpack as there are no actual SVG files or images.
 The result is a very small tree of living vector components which are easy to edit and organize.
 Welcome to Doug's world!